 “I know him well, I’ve seen him in action so many times that I know how he plays,” Guimaraes said.
 “He is very fast, very lively, for me he is incredible, he is perhaps the best in the world.
 But I think I have contained it well.
 And when he passed, I made the mistake, twice.
 At the time, we exchanged a few words, he was not happy but it’s football.”

 Guimaraes also talked about the Ligue de Football Professionnel’s (LFP) controversial April decision to cancel the remainder of the Ligue 1 season due to the coronavirus pandemic.
-Lyon was closing in on a fifth-place standing that would have given them a Europa League qualification spot but finished just one point behind OGC Nice.
+Lyon was closing in on a top-five standing that would have given them a Europa League qualification spot but finished just one point behind OGC Nice.
 Lyon ended up placing at seventh in the end-of-season league standings.
 He talked about why he did not agree with the final decision and on Neymar’s thoughts on the cancellation.